haxiomic/webcore/ROADMAP.md

 **!
 Event issue:**
 Pointer up x is probably relative to window coordinates, not canvas (same for other events)

+**!
+Event issue:**
+Pointer up event can occur without a pointer down! we should only pointer up if's associated with a live pointer-down event

 ---

 - wc.View is a UI view that has the standard event interface (pointer, keyboard, resize and activate)